 How to Apply

-The process of applying for admission to the HM graduate program includes submitting the following application materials, some of which go to the Graduate School (Part 1) and others of which go to the HM graduate program (Part 2):
+The process of applying for admission to the HM graduate program includes submitting the following application materials, with some material sent to the Graduate School (Part 1) and other material sent to the HM graduate program (Part 2):